International Students/Non-immigrant Admissions

 If a record is not in English, a certified literal English translation must accompany the official transcript.
 If only one original record is available, the sponsor or programming organization should make a photocopy of the record and certify that it is a true copy.
 Copies of foreign transcripts issued by one institution but certified by another institution are not accepted.
 Notarized, faxed or scanned copies are not considered official, but may be submitted for preliminary review.
 Original copies are required in order to be fully admitted.

-*Applicants who have attended Canadian colleges, universities, and/or professional schools should have their institutions send original transcripts directly to the MSU Graduate School; WES evaluation is not required.
-Applicants from MSU's formalized partner institutions are not required to provide WES evaluation.
+*Applicants who have attended Canadian colleges, universities, and/or professional schools should have their institutions send original transcripts directly to the MSU Graduate School; a credential evaluation is not required.
+Applicants from MSU's formalized partner institutions are not required to provide a credential evaluation.

 Conditional Admission Status for International Students